Real-Time Twitter Sentiment Analysis and Prediction App with Pathway Live Data Framework

 What are we going to build?

-We are going to use Pathway to achieve this result.
-Pathway is capable of handling different sources of live data, including geographical location data.
+We are going to use the Pathway Live Data Framework to achieve this result.
+The Pathway Live Data Framework is capable of handling different sources of live data, including geographical location data.

-You will now see how Pathway can be used to:
+You will now see how the Pathway Live Data Framework can be used to:

 - process a real-time stream of Twitter data,